sj19217/CS-Coursework/Interpreter/process.md

 * Abandoned macro idea because it produced a million errors
 * Implemented logging library (https://github.com/rxi/log.c) and made memdump function
 * Added logging statements around the program, including replacing existing print statements
+* Wrote one function to replace all of the other arithmetic ones